mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 **Windows** has developed a set of interdependencies, so apps need certain systems services, DLLs, to be available, and in turn, some of those rely on others, and if they're not there, things break, and it's not different for containers.
 Every container needs these processes.
 When we start a Windows container, it gets this process called SMSS (vs linux init process).

 ![pic](images/figure8.PNG)
-**Native Windows containers** can only run native Win32 apps, and Hyper-V containers Windows actually spins up a lightweight Hyper-V VM in the background (less performance overhead than a full VM), but we still get a full OS, so it's not using the host's kernel, instead a separate isolated kernel, and then we run your container on that.
+**Native Windows containers** can only run native Win32 apps, and Hyper-V containers Windows actually spins up a lightweight Hyper-V VM in the background (less performance overhead than a full VM), but we still get a full OS, so it's not using the host's kernel, instead a separate isolated kernel, and then we run our container on that.
 **The native containers** (in linux) spins up, directly on the host, leverage its kernel, and isolation is done with Namespaces, while Hyper-V containers totally isolated kernel, and it can be Windows or Linux inside it's always one container per VM.

 It becomes a deployment decision, we develop our containers in Windows, and decide wether native or Hyper-V, by running the Docker run command flag.